 My name is Daniel Koziol, K-12 School Counselor at Twin River Public Schools.
 After graduating from Genoa High School, I received my college education through Wayne State College.
-This will be the start of my eleventh year in the district, and it has been a privilege to work with such great students here at Twin River.
+This will be the start of my twelfth year in the district, and it has been a privilege to work with such great students here at Twin River.

 How you impact young peoples lives in counseling is what I find most enjoyable about my position.
 I believe that every individual in our school system matters and every student has the potential for growth and development.

 My philosophy of school counseling is that the primary function of school counselors is to work directly with students, involving the family (especially parents), the school (students and staff/administration/board) and the community.

 The primary areas of school counseling activities, programs and services are: educational development, career planning and exploration, self knowledge and the skills to interact positively with others.